laneboysrc/rc-headless-transmitter/doc/configurator.md

 The firmware is designed such that the configuration can be changed at run-time; the *Headless TX*  adapts to configurations dynamically.

 The configuration comprises of settings that are transmitter hardware specific, and setting that are model specific.
-The whole configuration is stored in one place as one area of consecutive memory.
+The whole configuration is stored as one area of consecutive memory.

 The *Headless TX* provides an API that allows an external device -- the *configurator* -- to change the configuration.